-Hundreds of thousands of Puerto Ricans erupted into cheers of joy in the wee hours of Thursday morning as embattled Puerto Rican Governor Ricardo Rosselló announced his resignation after having resisted public pressure for weeks.
+Hundreds of thousands of Puerto Ricans erupted in cheers of joy in the wee hours of the morning Thursday as embattled Puerto Rican Governor Ricardo Rosselló announced his resignation after having resisted public pressure for weeks.

 “Today I feel that to continue in this position represents a difficulty for the success of the country,” Rosselló said.
 “I have made the following decision: with sadness I am announcing that I will be resigning from the position of Governor, effective August 2nd.”

-Waving the island’s flag, blowing vuvuzelas, and chanting triumphantly, Puerto Ricans ended their weeks-long protests that erupted after several high-profile corruption arrests and a Telegram chat leak that included Rosselló, his staff, and lobbyists spweing sexist, homophobic, and insulting rhetoric about Puerto Rican officials and their constituents following Hurricane Maria.
+Waving the island’s flag, blowing vuvuzelas, and chanting triumphantly, Puerto Ricans ended the weeks-long protests that erupted after several high-profile corruption arrests and a Telegram chat leak that included Rosselló, his staff, and lobbyists spewing sexist, homophobic, and insulting rhetoric about Puerto Rican officials and their constituents following Hurricane Maria.

-Rosselló first tried to diffuse the public pressure by announcing he would not run for a second term, but gave in after an estimated million people - nearly a third of the island’s population - took to the streets to insist on his immediate resignation.
+Rosselló first tried to defuse public pressure by announcing he would not run for a second term, but gave in after an estimated million people - nearly a third of the island’s population - took to the streets to insist on his immediate resignation.